Subscribe to our Newsletter for updates and blog posts right in your inbox.

-If you like more information about this program please go to our website and join the waitlist http://www.ngsnavigators.com/ngssbydesign
+If you would like more information about this program, please go to our website and join the waitlist: http://www.ngsnavigators.com/ngssbydesign

 I did not have a science background.
 I went to school to be a social studies and language arts teacher.
 I wrote in my Ramona Quimby diary in 4th grade that my worst subject is science because it is boring.

 (Also, on a side note, that my New Year's resolution and my fourth grade Ramona Quimby diary was to stop picking my nose and I'm proud to say and I'm really close to getting that accomplished.)